Georg Joachim Göschen: Family

-His third son Wilhelm Heinrich (William Henry) Göschen came to England in 1814 and the next year co-founded the merchant banking firm ″Frühling & Göschen″, of Leipzig and London.
+His third son Wilhelm Heinrich (William Henry) Göschen moved to England in 1814 and the next year co-founded the merchant banking firm ″Frühling & Göschen″, of Leipzig and London.
 Wilhelm's eldest son George Goschen entered politics and was raised to the peerage as Viscount Goschen in 1900.
 In 1903, Lord Goschen published a biography of his grandfather, The Life and Times of Georg Joachim Goschen, Publisher and Printer of Leipzig, 1752–1828.

 Lord Goschen's younger brother Edward was made a baronet in 1916, while his nephew Harry Goschen was made a baronet in 1927.